 Schedule Dentist Appointment at URBN Dental – The Local Dentist Open on Saturday

 If you experience symptoms of a cracked tooth, contact the dentists at URBN dental immediately.
-Our dental offices are equipped with state-of-the-art technology that allows us to provide you with the best dental services.
-Book your appointment now to avail our services.
+Our dental offices are equipped with state-of-the-art technology that allows us to provide you with highly recommended dental services.
+Book your appointment now to avail of our services.

 There are many different types of a cracked tooth, including Oblique supragingival cracks, Oblique subgingival cracks, Split tooth, oblique root cracks, fractured cusp, and vertical apical root cracks.
 These cracks differ in length, size, and the extent to which they have reached and caused damage.
 The dental treatment Is provided accordingly to the condition of the teeth, location of the crack, and its severity.
 Treatment options for cracked teeth include fillings, restoring the crack with plastic resin, a process called bonding, or gluing the broken part of the tooth.